What is the best low FODMAP protein powder?

 drink wholesome is dairy-free.

 Another reason why we make the best low FODMAP protein powder is that we do not use dairy-based proteins.
-Both whey and casein proteins, which are byproducts of cheese and yogurt production, are both high in FODMAPs and notorious for triggering digestive issues.
-This is particularly true for individuals with lactose intolerance and irritable bowel syndrome (IBS), which affect your ability to fully digest lactose, the sugar in dairy products.
+Both whey and casein proteins, which are byproducts of cheese and yogurt production, are high in FODMAPs and notorious for triggering digestive issues.

 drink wholesome is made with real foods.

 In lieu of using protein concentrates or isolates, our low FODMAP-friendly protein powder is made with egg whites.
-The process of making egg white protein powder simply requires pasteurization and drying, resulting in an easily digestible and gut-friendly alternative to protein concentrates and isolates.
-This is in part thanks to the various enzymes and digestive aids found in real foods that aid in the breakdown of nutrients.
-Protein isolates and concentrates have been stripped of these natural digestive aids, making them more challenging for the body to digest and absorb.
+The process of turning egg whites into protein powder only requires pasteurization and drying, resulting in an highly digestible and gut-friendly alternative to protein concentrates and isolates.

-At the end of the day, the best type of protein powder for the low FODMAP diet is one that is made from a single source of protein, and is free from added ingredients.
-This ensures that the protein powder is easy to digest and does not contain any FODMAPs.
-For this reason, we make an unflavored egg white protein powder.
+At the end of the day, the best type of protein powder for the low FODMAP diet is probably one that is made from a single source of protein.
+This ensures that it is easy to digest and does not contain any FODMAPs whatsoever.
+If this sounds like what you are looking for, check out our unflavored egg white protein powder.
+Once again, it is certified low FODMAP by Monash University.

 ★★★★★